Avoca (Qld)

 Avoca has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Avoca's estimated population is around 5,198.
-This reflects an increase of 286 people since the 2021 Census, which reported a population of 4,912 in the Avoca (Qld) statistical area (Lv2).
-The change was inferred from AreaSearch's estimation of the resident population at 5,173 following examination of the latest ERP data release by the ABS in June 2024 and an additional 148 validated new addresses since the Census date.
-This level of population equates to a density ratio of 849 persons per square kilometer.
-Avoca's growth rate of 5.8% since census positions it competitively within 2.9 percentage points of the SA3 area (8.7%).
-Population growth was primarily driven by interstate migration, contributing approximately 82.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, Avoca's population is estimated at around 5,203.
+This reflects an increase of 291 people (5.9%) from the 2021 Census figure of 4,912 people.
+The change was inferred from a resident population estimate of 5,173 by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 157 validated new addresses since the Census date.
+This level of population results in a density ratio of 850 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by interstate migration contributing approximately 82.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Anticipating future population dynamics, lower quartile growth of national regional areas is expected.
-The Avoca (Qld) (SA2) area is projected to increase by 78 persons to 2041, reflecting an increase of 0.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data, and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+Looking ahead with demographic trends, lower quartile growth of Australia's non-metropolitan areas is anticipated.
+The suburb is expected to expand by 80 persons to reach a population of approximately 5,283 by 2041 based on aggregated SA2-level projections, reflecting an overall gain of 0.7% in total over the 17-year period.

 Frequently Asked Questions - Population